lighthouseitsecurity/weaponizedXSS/advanced/chainedAttacks/loginCsrfSelfXSS/README.md

                 * first argument = empty string (i.e. empty URL)
                 * second argument = provide specified name reference
             * now, `window.open` will reference same window, opened initially (containing sensitive information)
-        * only possible to leak information from referenced page
+        * only possible to leak information from referenced page (since its contents are already loaded)
-            * if any action performed on that page, it will be executed in context of attacker's user account
+            * if any action performed on that page, it will be executed in context of attacker's user account (i.e. can not access any resource in victim user account's context, since victim user account context required)
                 * additionally, victim user account already logged out
             * issue addressed and solved in next attack chain